m1k3d/ztb-objects-bulk/README.md

-Perfect 👍 — let’s make this clean and polished.
-I’ll regenerate your README.md so you can paste it directly into your repo.

-This one will:
-	•	Clearly show usage + arguments (so anyone running your script knows what’s available).
-	•	Include setup instructions (with .env correctly showing ZIA_API_BASE and BEARER="").
-	•	Provide examples for both domain objects and network objects.
-	•	End with an Author section styled like your other repo.

-Here’s the full README:
+Got it 👍 Let’s scrap the merge mess and just give you a clean, ready-to-paste README.md that you can copy into either GitHub’s web editor or VS Code.

+Here’s a fresh one:

 # 🚀 ZTB Objects Bulk Creator

-This tool automates the creation of **Zscaler Zero Trust Branch (ZTB)** objects (e.g. **domains** or **network prefixes**) in bulk using:
+This tool automates the creation of Zscaler Zero Trust Branch (ZTB) objects (e.g., **domains** or **network prefixes**) in bulk using:

 - **CSV input** for object data
 - **Jinja2 templates** for payload generation